z3z1ma/tap-mongodb/README.md

 See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the SDK to develop your own taps and targets.

+Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.